-The Council has formally adopted the statutory Code of Conduct for its elected Members, without modification.
-It forms part of the Council's suite of constitutional documents and all Members undertake to adhere to its provisions (standards of behaviour, declarations of interest, register of gifts/hospitality etc) as part of their Declaration of Acceptance of Office when elected.
-The statutory code and regime under the Standards Board for England and Wales ceases to have effect on 30 June 2012.
-In accordance with the Localism Act 2011, the Council has put in place alternative arrangements to achieve the required standard including, a new code of conduct, arrangements for dealing with complaints (including a replacement Standards
+The Council has formally adopted a Code of Conduct for its elected Members together with approved arrangements for dealing with standards matters.
+These form part of the Council's suite of constitutional documents and all Members undertake to adhere to its provisions (standards of behaviour, declarations of interest, register of gifts/hospitality etc) as part of their Declaration of Acceptance of Office when elected.

-Committee) and guidance.
 The new code of conduct arrangements have been standardised across Cumbria as far as possible.

-Oversight of the Members' Code of Conduct, to ensure both compliance and the proper training of Members, rests with the Council's new Standards Committee, which will comprise of 7 Members of the City Council who are advised by an Independent Person (yet to be appointed).
-A Parish Member would be co-opted on to the Committee if any complaint or matter related to a Parish Member.
+Oversight of the Members' Code of Conduct, to ensure both compliance and the proper training of Members, rests with the Council's Standards Committee, which comprises of 7 Members of the City Council who are advised by an Independent Person (appointment of 2 Independent Persons to be ratified by Council on 16th July 2013).
+A Parish Member would be invited to attend the Committee if any complaint or matter related to a Parish Member.
 Training on both the Code itself and the ethical principles behind it is provided to all newly elected Members of the Council as part of the standardised induction process and it will also be available to all members of the Council to participate in.
 Further training for Members on particular relevant Standards issues is provided by way of follow-up sessions as issues arise.